Skip to Main Content

 Infusion reactions

 SARCLISA is given by a healthcare provider as an intravenous (IV) infusion into your vein.
-Medicines given by IV infusion can sometimes cause unwanted reactions.

 Infusion reactions are common with SARCLISA and can sometimes be severe or life threatening.

 Your healthcare provider will prescribe medicines before each infusion of SARCLISA to help decrease your risk for infusion reactions or to help make any infusion reaction less severe.
-You will be monitored for infusion reactions during each dose of SARCLISA.
+You will be monitored for infusion reactions during each infusion of SARCLISA.

 Your healthcare provider may slow down or stop your infusion, or completely stop treatment with SARCLISA if you have an infusion reaction.